How do I access medication resources?

 You can contact a Mental Health Pharmacist by phone: 403 35930 (HNE Mater Mental Health 8.30am–5pm) if you have questions regarding psychotropic drugs

-You can contact a Pharmacist at Tamworth Hospital by hone: 676 73702 if you have questions regarding Neofax or Stockley’s
+You can contact a Pharmacist at Tamworth Hospital by hone: 676 73702 if you have questions regarding Stockley’s